 Even before the COVID-19 pandemic forced many businesses into implementing remote operations, such work had been rising in popularity for some time.
-This only makes it more important to consider remote work as an option, particularly as the need to socially distance remains pressing.
+This only makes it more important to consider how you can avoid losing your devices while working remote, particularly as the need to socially distance remains pressing.

 Let’s review a few best practices when it comes to working remotely that may come in handy, should you continue to implement remote capabilities even after the current motivation for doing so has passed.